nation3/law/shared/Nation3.linked.md

 Nation3 DAO
 : The Nation3 DAO pushing forward the vision outlined in the Nation3 Manifesto, running on Ethereum at address [%Nation3 DAO Address].

+Nation3 Court
+: Dispute resolution system running on Ethereum, abiding to the laws enacted by the Nation3 DAO and following the process detailed in Nation3 Court Dispute Resolution Process.

 Nation3 Jurisdiction
 : Internet space bound by a set of laws enacted by Nation3 DAO and enforced by Nation3 Court.

-Nation3 Court
+Nation3 Contract
-: Dispute resolution system running on Ethereum, abiding to the laws enacted by the Nation3 DAO.
+: A Contract bound by the Nation3 Jurisdiction.

 ---